circle117/circle117.github.io/_posts/2023-05-23-ComputerNetworks-The-Link-Layer.md

   * serve content, store e-mails and documents and perform massively distributed computations
   * stacked in racks, with each rack having 20 to 40 **blades** (hosts)
   * **Top of Rack (TOR) switch**
-    * at the top of the tack
+    * at the top of the rack
     * interconnect the hosts in the rack with each other and with other switches in the data center
 * **border routers**
   * handle flows between <u>external clients</u> and <u>internal hosts</u>